 This skin type is often never too dry or too oily.
-Persons that have this skin type will usually have smaller pores, rarely any breakouts or blemishes and no irritation or sensitivity.
+Persons that have this skin type usually have smaller pores, rarely any breakouts or blemishes, and no irritation or sensitivity.
 Because of their low sensitivity, persons with normal skin can use products with added fragrance.
 While it’s important to manage a skincare routine, normal skin types may not need to exfoliate as often as other skin types.

 Sensitive skin types are easily irritated and will experience redness, itching, burning or extreme dryness.
 You may realize that strong products or added fragrances will create irritations or rashes on the skin.

 Allergic reactions to certain chemicals or fragrances can trigger breakouts for sensitive skin types.
 Before using a product, it is good to test a patch of the skin first.
 It is also recommended to find ‘hypoallergenic’ products.